oalsaab/poc-rs-sqs-batch/README.md

 ## Flow

-A CSV file is uploaded to S3, which triggers a Lambda function.
-The Lambda reads the file line by line (asynchronously) and sends each entry to SQS.
+A CSV file is uploaded to S3, which triggers a producer Lambda.
+The Lambda reads the file line by line (asynchronously) and sends each entry, in batches, to SQS.

 SQS batches the messages and invokes a consumer Lambda, which processes the batch and performs a batch write to DynamoDB.
 The [ReportBatchItemFailures](https://docs.aws.amazon.com/lambda/latest/dg/services-ddb-batchfailurereporting.html) (partial batch response) mechanism ensures that only failed items are retried instead of the entire batch.